 by Chuck and Sandi Millar from Lesson Pros

 Do you struggle with practicing?
 Does it always seem like a chore?
 We’ve all heard the saying practice makes perfect.
-This is actually an incorrect statement or a miss guided statement.
+This is an incorrect statement or a miss guided statement.
 It really should be PERFECT PRACTICE MAKES PERFECT.
-If you are practicing wrong you will only become as good as the thing you are practicing incorrectly.
-Hopefully this article will give you some insight on how you can make your practice session more enjoyable.
+If you are practicing incorrectly you will only become as good as the thing you are practicing incorrectly.
+Hopefully, this article will give you some insight into how you can make your practice session more enjoyable.

 Here are our top tips on how to make your practice session better.

 Setting up a schedule can help.
 We highly recommend practicing every day for at least 30 minutes, for most this is unrealistic.
 Commit.
 Pick the days of the week and the best time for you.
 Let’s say it’s Monday, Wednesdays and Fridays at 6 pm.
 For your child, maybe right after they get off the bus.
 Five days a week.
 Perfect!

 Once you have your schedule set, now add one or two makeup practice session dates and times.
 What does that mean?
 Well, we know things don’t always go as planned.
 A birthday party comes up, friends invite you out, or there is a cool concert you want to go to.
 Go out and don’t feel guilty because you have your practice schedule makeup updates on Saturdays and Sundays at 8 pm.
 By having a backup plan, your practice session will never get missed.

 Coming up with a comfortable, creative practice space for you will also help.
 Change the lighting in the room, add some textures or knick-knack things that make you feel good.
 Creating an atmosphere that you want to be in, let this space become your sanctuary, a place where you want to be.